-3.6.4 Financial Support to Employers and Participants:
+Financial Support to Employers and Participants:

-Financial support (i.e., wraparound supports, wage subsidies, training stipends) can be provided to eligible participants and employers.
-The types of supports provided depends on the individual's level of need, as determined by the Recipient and in accordance with the terms and conditions of the TPA, where applicable.
+Financial support (i.e., funding to pay for wraparound supports, wage subsidies, training stipends) can be provided to eligible participants and employers.
+The type of support provided depends on the participant's level of need, as determined by the Recipient and in accordance with the terms and conditions of the TPA, where applicable.

-A Primary Applicant requesting funding for wraparound supports, wage subsidies or training stipends must provide a documented rationale (i.e., business case) in their application for ministry approval, indicating which participants or employers would be eligible for financial supports and identifying how these supports would contribute to employment outcomes.
-Wraparound supports, wage subsidies and training stipends must be paid out during the project, in accordance with the terms and conditions of the TPA.
+A Primary Applicant requesting funding for financial supports, must provide a documented rationale (i.e., business case) in their application for ministry approval, indicating which participants or employers would be eligible for financial supports and identifying how these supports would contribute to employment outcomes.
 The Primary Applicant is also required to submit to the ministry a proposed payment structure detailing the timing of financial support payments.